-Plus500 is a CFD trading platform that offers Forex trading and CFDs on indices, options, commodities, ETFs, shares and cryptocurrencies.
+Plus500 is a CFD broker with a trading platform that offers trading of CFDs on forex, indices, options, commodities, ETFs, and shares.

-Plus500 was launched in 2008 and is authorized by the FCA to offer CFDs trading services in the UK.
+Plus500 was launched in 2008 and is authorized by the FCA to offer CFDs (Contract for Differences) trading services in the UK.

 In this review, we will look at safety, trading conditions, fees, tradable instruments, and customer support at Plus500.